 You walk over to the office coffee pot and have a sad realization.
 No one has made a fresh pot for at least eight hours.
 Judging by the pot’s lukewarm temperature, you’re going to have to heat your cup of joe in the microwave.
-You’re not looking forward to the bland taste—but are you taking any health risks by pouring yourself a cup?
+No coffee lover would look forward to the bland taste—but is day-old coffee safe to drink?

 Oh, and don’t forget to clean your mug.
 Thoroughly.
 “Coffee mugs are usually [the] worst,” microbiologist Dr. Charles Gerba told Fox.
 “In our studies, half had fecal bacteria in them.
 People probably contaminate them when they wipe them out with sponges or cleaning cloths.”
 On second thought, maybe we’ll just stock up on disposable cups.